 Humanitarian protection is often the most needed in the very conflict zones where access is also the most restricted.
-In April to June 2020, NRC, PHAP, and GPC are organizing a series of webinars on the challenges practitioners are facing related to access and humanitarian protection and the lessons we can draw from past situations.
+From April to June 2020, NRC, PHAP, and GPC organized a series of webinars on the challenges practitioners are facing related to access and humanitarian protection and the lessons we can draw from past situations.

-Based on the concrete challenges and dilemmas submitted by humanitarian practitioners as part of a survey earlier in 2020, the webinars will focus in on types of frequently occurring challenging situations.
-To help bring out and clarify the different dimensions for practitioners to think about these types of situations, each sessions will feature a panel of experts that will be led through a facilitated discussion on the overall considerations in these types of situations, as well as questions arising from specific examples.
+Based on the concrete challenges and dilemmas submitted by humanitarian practitioners as part of a survey earlier in 2020, the webinars focused in on types of frequently occurring challenging situations.
+To help bring out and clarify the different dimensions for practitioners to think about these types of situations, each session featured a panel of experts that were led through a facilitated discussion on the overall considerations in these types of situations, as well as questions arising from specific examples.

 Session 1: Introduction

 Thursday, 22 April 2020, 14:00-15:30 CEST

 The first session brought together a panel of experts to discuss the basic concepts related to access and humanitarian protection, how they relate to each other, the basic dilemmas and challenges faced in practice, and how to approach these challenges.
 The session also addressed some of the ways in which we can draw lessons from past situations to how we approach the current COVID-19 operational environment.

 Read more and access audio recording at: phap.org/22apr2020

 Thursday, 28 May 2020, 14:00-15:30 CEST

 The second session of the webinar series on ‘access and protection’ focused on challenges that practitioners face when trying to gain or maintain access for protection, whether negotiating directly for protection programming access or negotiating for humanitarian access in general while considering protection concerns.

 Read more and access audio recording at: phap.org/28may2020